-The models of $\frac{d\sigma}{dt}$ used in this study can be used to predict several important observables that are very significant in understanding of proton dynamics and structure of proton in $pp$ elastic scattering at high energies.
-For instance, the local slope parameter or logarithmic slope B(t) of the differential cross section, defined by taking s fixed at $s = s_0$ in our models which are s and t dependent.
+The models of $\frac{d\sigma}{dt}$ used in this study can be used to predict several important observables that are very significant in understanding proton dynamics and the structure of the proton in $pp$ elastic scattering at high energies.
+For instance, the local slope parameter or logarithmic slope B(t) of the differential cross section, defined by taking s fixed at $s = s_0$ in our models, which are s and t-dependent.
 B(t) is obtained as

 which reflects the \(t\)-dependent variation of the elastic scattering.
 This t-dependent slope parameter for $pp$ and $p\bar{p}$ data has been used in ref. \cite{TOTEM_2018psk} to investigate Odderon effect by finding $B(t)_{pp} \neq B(t)_{p\bar{p}}$.
-In ref. \cite{Csorgo:2021v}, an indication of two substructures of different sizes in proton is given at low and high energy domains by the t dependent slope parameter.
+In ref. \cite{Csorgo:2021v}, an indication of two substructures of different sizes in proton is given at low and high energy domains by the t-dependent slope parameter.
 By the directions followed in ref. \cite{Csorgo:2021v}, the B(s) slope parameter can be taken as $B(s) \equiv B(s,t=0)$ which can be related to $\rho$ parameter, $\sigma_{el}$ and $\sigma_{{tot}}$ thereby leading to estimate scaling properties of shadow profile which are very significant to study structure and dynamics of proton at high energies.
-These B(s) and B(t) parameters obtained by our models can offer insights into changes in interaction geometry with their dependence on mandelstam variables s and t, respectively.
-The increase in the slope parameter with ${\sqrt{s}}$ as a feature of $\frac{d\sigma}{dt}$ is linearly related with the radius of proton \cite{Antchev_2011}.
+These B(s) and B(t) parameters obtained by our models can offer insights into changes in interaction geometry with their dependence on Mandelstam variables s and t, respectively.
+The increase in the slope parameter with ${\sqrt{s}}$ as a feature of $\frac{d\sigma}{dt}$ is linearly related to the radius of proton \cite{Antchev_2011}.
 The $\frac{d\sigma}{dt}$ models can also be used to predict the differential curvature and dip behavior by estimating the second derivative of \( \ln(d\sigma/dt) \) by keeping s fixed at $s=s_0$, thereby estimating C(t) which gives access to effects related to curvature of the cross section \cite{Csorgo2023}:

 The C(t) parameter is very important in analysis of the dip–bump region and deviations from simple exponential behavior.